 Easy to Follow Fabric Awning Care Tips

-• Pour lukewarm water into a bucket and mix in a mild soap like Woolite or Ivory Flakes for washing laundry.
+- Pour lukewarm water into a bucket and mix in a mild cleaning solution such as 303 Fabric Cleaner or Simple Green.
 Dip a soft-bristled brush into the solution and gently scrub the fabric to remove any other debris or stains on your fabric top.

 How to Take Care of the Frame and Hardware